diabhalothia1/cse15l-lab-reports/lab-report-1-week-2.md

   Method-merge

  Test That failed Output
- All the test will run the program nut nome would pass the test
+ All the test will run the program but none would pass the test

- Symptom
- The program is stuck in infite loop
+ Symptom: The program is stuck in infite loop

   <img width="298" alt="Screen Shot 2022-10-14 at 9 05 23 PM" src="https://user-images.githubusercontent.com/100493743/195967974-c91bf232-14ca-4f3c-b952-9e34cf8de02d.png">

 This, index 2 will always be smaller than the size of list 2

 Bug

 <img width="398" alt="Screen Shot 2022-10-14 at 9 06 07 PM" src="https://user-images.githubusercontent.com/100493743/195967989-15570def-8175-4e85-85bc-299cec1de7f3.png">

-Incrementing teh value of index 2 in the second loop so that eventual the while loop terminates.
+Incrementing the value of index 2 in the second loop so that eventual the while loop terminates.